 Robert Glennon is a Professor of Law & Public Policy at the University of Arizona.
-He is the author of Unquenchable: America’s Water Crisis and What To Do About It.
+He is an expert on water policy and law and is the author of Unquenchable: America’s Water Crisis and What To Do About It.

 Aimee Craft is an Assistant Professor of Law at the University of Ottawa.
-She is the author of Breathing Life into the Stone Fort Treaty: An Anishnabe Understanding of Treaty One.
+She is an expert in water sustainability and indigenous law and is the author of Breathing Life into the Stone Fort Treaty: An Anishinabe Understanding of Treaty One.

 Madison Condon is a Legal Fellow at New York University’s Institute for Policy Integrity.

 Maria Armoudian: I would like to start with the big picture issues, and in this case it’s what… we’re facing locally and globally with water issues?
 Is it primarily scarcity?
 Pollution?
 Security?
 Justice?
 What are these issues?
-Let’s start with Robert Glennon – what would you say?
+Let’s start with Robert Glennon.

 MA: Let’s elaborate just a little bit before we go on about how these issues are exacerbating our water problem.
 Obviously [with] population growth we are dealing with more people needing more water both for sanitary reasons and also for their drinking water, but can you just give us a little bit more context for people who don’t study water to understand how these three things are coming together to create a problem?